pixelpapercraft/pixel-papercraft-generator-builder/src/tools/minecraft-item/README.md

 npm run make-item-textures
 ```

-This will generate new files in the `item-textures` directory.
+This will generate new files in the `generators/minecraft-item/item-textures` directory.

 ## Enabling the new textures in the Item Generator